rankutah/blog/sites/rank-utah/content/pricing.md

 ~~$348~~ $299 per month

-Bundle Website Design with Local SEO to maximize your visibility.
-Unlock the full potential of your business for local results.
+Bundle Website Design with Local SEO to maximize visibility.
+Unlock the full potential of your business for local search results.

 {{< /col >}}